tldr-pages/tldr/pages/linux/apache2ctl.md

 # apache2ctl

-> The CLI tool apache2ctl (alternatively apachectl)is a front end to the Apache HyperText Transfer Protocol (HTTP) server.
-It is designed to help the administrator control the functioning of the Apache apache2 daemon.
+> The CLI tool to administrate HTTP web server Apache.
-> This commmand comes with Debian based Apache package.
+> This commmand comes with Debian based OS, for RHEL based OS see httpd.

 - Start the Apache daemon.
 Give an error if it is already running: